-We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering, after deducting underwriter discounts and commissions and estimated expenses payable by us, will be approximately \$ million.
-We intend to use the anticipated net proceeds for general corporate purposes.
+We estimate that the net proceeds we will receive from the sale of 750,000 shares of our common stock in this offering, after deducting underwriter discounts and commissions and estimated expenses payable by us, will be approximately \$34.7 million.
+We intend to use the anticipated net proceeds for general corporate purposes, including to fund future growth.